MacleodChang/Rog_rEFInd/README.md

  6. Click Rog_rEFInd.bat to install rEFInd

 Usage:
- 1. Use volume down to select boot OS
+ 1. Use volume down to select boot OS and volume up to enter OS
- 2. Use volume up to enter OS
+ 2. Use DPAD left/right to select boot OS and A to enter OS (UsbXbox360Dxe)

 Reference:
  1. rEFInd: https://www.rodsbooks.com/refind/